 NOTE: Fiberglass repair kit is available through automotive or marine suppliers.
-Gelcoat repair kits are available through regular channel.
+Gelcoat repair kits are available directly to GELCOTE INTERNATIONAL LTD.

 Protect skin, wear gloves when in contact with resin, hardeners and gelcoat.
 A barrier skin cream may also be used.
 Do not expose area to open flame or lit cigarette.
 Some of the materials are flammable.
 Protect eyes, wear safety glasses when grinding, sanding or spraying.
 Use a dust mask when sanding or grinding.
 When spraying wear a respirator or paint mask.
 Always read warning labels on products.